devevandro/ionic-electron-example/README.md

 ionic start example blank --type=angular --capacitor
 ```

-- or if you have been an project enable capacitor in your project:
+- or if you have been a project just enable capacitor in your project:
 ```shell
 ionic integrations enable capacitor
 ```